-If you haven’t been in a library for a while, you’ll definitely need some help familiarising yourself with the search systems, resources and library services available today.
+If you haven’t been in a library for a while, you’ll definitely need some help familiarising yourself with the library services available.

 The library runs programs and drop-in sessions or you can make an appointment with your subject librarian, who can help you find and use discipline-specific information.
 Graduate coursework students can borrow up to 60 items at a time, and can make use of the document delivery service which can locate and deliver materials that are only available from external libraries.
 If you don’t live close to campus, you could consider getting a CAVAL card, which allows you to borrow from other university libraries.

-We run seminars on all four Victorian campuses and at off-campus locations – you are welcome to attend any seminar on any campus.
+The MGA runs seminars on all four Victorian campuses and at off-campus locations and online – you are welcome to attend any of those within your reach!

-After all that intellectual stimulation you can debrief and share experiences with other graduate students at the MGA’s social events such as free lunches and day trips.
+After all that intellectual stimulation you can debrief and share experiences with other graduate students at the MGA’s social events such as free lunches, games nights and online trivia.